 5- wp-config.php File

-Another way of increasing the upload size in WordPress is to define size parameter in wp-config.php file.
-To do that, access your WordPress root directory using SSH or FTP and locate wp-config.php file.
+Another way of increasing the upload size in WordPress is to define the size parameter in the wp-config.php file.
+To do that, access your WordPress root directory using SSH or FTP and locate a wp-config.php file.

 Open the file in any text editor and add the following code.